glenritchie/DisableInputDevices/README.md

 It's original intended purpose was because certain Unity3D programs by default accept input <a href="http://docs.unity3d.com/uploads/Main/InputAxis.png">from ALL controllers</a> when assigning an axis.

 This <a href="http://answers.unity3d.com/questions/54366/stuck-movement-in-all-unity-games.html">causes issues</a> if you have a joystick or other controller that has non-standard layout.
+Such issues appear as "always turning left" or "always turning right".

 For me, this was a Logitech Extreme 3D Joystick, and a Razor Orbweaver.